poketwouser/Adaptive-Vamana-Algorithm/README.md

 ### Search Phase
 Greedy beam search starting from a fixed start node, maintaining a candidate set bounded at size `L`.
 Returns the top-`K` closest points found.

+### AdaptiveVamana search variants
+The baseline greedy search above is the foundation; AdaptiveVamana layers three flag-gated improvements on top of it, sharing the same graph traversal.
+All are exposed through `search_index` (see the [AdaptiveVamana quick start](#adaptivevamana-quick-start)):

+- **Fast engine (F0, default)** — same traversal as the baseline, but a flat sorted candidate pool + version-stamped visited buffer replace the original `std::set` (O(L²) frontier scan) and the per-query 1 MB `visited` allocation.
+Recall is bit-identical; only the data structures change. `--legacy-search` restores the original engine.
+- **K-Means query routing (F1, `--clusters`)** — instead of always starting from the one fixed node, the query is matched to its nearest cluster medoids, which seed the walk close to the answer (fewer hops, no recall loss in *route-only* mode). `--clusters-to-search N` enables IVF restriction; `--route-only` keeps the full graph searchable.
+- **Adaptive beam (F3, `--adaptive`)** — the beam width is chosen per query: the walk stops once the K-th-neighbor distance stops improving (within `--epsilon` for `--patience` expansions), bounded by `--min-beam`/`--max-beam`.
+Easy queries finish early; hard queries run longer.
+- **Final system (`--final`)** — combines routing (F1) + adaptive beam (F3), typically on a graph that has been edge-refined (F4) via `refine_index`.

+See `docs/REPORT.md` for the algorithms, complexity analysis, and the ablated features (F2/F5/F6).

 ### Parameters
 | Parameter | Typical Range | Description |
 |-----------|--------------|-------------|